Introduction

 Captcha Solving

-Free AI-powered solver included!
+Free solver included!

-• Built-in server solver for Web.de
+• Built-in server solver for supported providers

-• No API keys or costs required
+• No configuration required

 Database